pingwu/costs_allocation/README.md

 # costs_allocation
-Costs allocation based on Yaml configuration
+Costs allocation based on rules defined in flexible Yaml configuration file.

 ## Problem statement:
-- For cloud costs allocation, it is heavely dependent on the business logic and the allocation rules could be very complicated.
-Most likely people are doing this manually and it is error prone using excel or google sheet.
+- Cloud cost allocation is a complex process heavily dependent on business logic and often involves intricate allocation rules.
+Many organizations resort to manual allocation using spreadsheets, which is time-consuming and prone to errors.
-- Tagging hygiene is important for the cloud cost allocation, but most likely the tagging is not done consistently and the tags are not always present.
+- While tagging is crucial for effective cloud cost allocation, inconsistent tagging practices and missing tags are common challenges that hinder accurate allocation.
-- If not done manually, they are buying very expensive tools to do this.
-Typically the tools vendors charge by the percentage of cloud spendings each month.
+- Automated solutions exist, but they often come with a hefty price tag.
+Many vendors charge a percentage of monthly cloud spending, which can become increasingly expensive as cloud usage grows.
+- This cost allocation solution is versatile and not limited to cloud costs.
+It can be applied to any numerical values that follow a similar pattern and need to be allocated across different categories.
+- Our script provides a flexible, cost-effective alternative that can handle complex allocation rules while maintaining transparency and auditability.

 ## The Solution:
-- This script is to solve the problem statement by providing a simple solution to do the costs allocation based on Yaml configuration file.
+- Unlock the proprietary intelligent cost allocation tools with this solution that transforms complex rules into auditable automated process.
-- The script will read the input file, do the allocation based on the Yaml configuration file, and output the result to a new file.
+- The solution efficiently processes your input file, applies sophisticated allocation rules defined in a user-friendly YAML configuration, and produces a detailed output file.
-- It will handle most of the cases:
+- Our versatile approach handles various scenarios, including:
-    - change the label of the category
+    - Dynamic relabeling of categories
-    - adjust the cost of the category; with one-time adjustment with comment
+    - Precise cost adjustments with audit trails
-    - allocate the cost to the category evenly
-    - allocate the cost to the category proportionally
+    - Flexible cost distribution, both evenly and proportionally
-- The script will also create a series of intermediate files to verify the result step by step.
+- For enhanced transparency, the solution generates intermediate files, allowing you to track the allocation process step by step.

 ## The Benefit:
-- The script will save a lot of time for the cost allocation work.
+- The script significantly reduces the time required for cost allocation tasks, improving efficiency.
-- The script will be more consistent and less error prone.
+- It ensures consistency and minimizes errors compared to manual processes.
-- The yaml file is human readable and can be easily modified.
-Each month can have its own yaml file so when we look back, it is naturally the audit trail to explain the cost allocation to the business leaders.
+- The YAML configuration file is human-readable and easily modifiable, allowing for flexible rule adjustments.
+- Each month can have its own YAML file, serving as a natural audit trail to explain cost allocation decisions to business leaders.
+- This approach enhances transparency and facilitates historical analysis of allocation strategies.

 ## Usage